 So right now I am trawling through the FTSE 100 (UKX) and giving my verdict on every member of the blue-chip index.
 Simply put, I'm hoping to pinpoint the very best buying opportunities in today's uncertain market.

-Today I am looking at Diageo to determine whether you should consider buying the shares at 1,790 pence.
+Today I am looking at Diageo (LSE: DGE) (NYSE: DEO.US) to determine whether you should consider buying the shares at 1,790 p.

 I am assessing each company on several ratios:

 Price/Earnings (P/E): Does the share look good value when compared against its competitors?

 Price Earnings Growth (PEG): Does the share look good value factoring in predicted growth?

 Yield: Does the share provide a solid income for investors?

 The consensus analyst estimate for next year's earnings per share is 103p (10% growth) and dividend per share is 48p (10% growth).